 Effective relationship-oriented verbal communication, at its core, is an attempt to express your inner emotional experience.
 The purpose of which is to inform your partner of what is going on inside, for you.
-Often times, you may want some behavior change as well, so it is important to express that request too.
+Oftentimes, you may want some behavior change as well, so it is important to express that request too.

 A key to successful relationship-oriented communication is your own state of mind before you express yourself.
 It is known that 95% of your partner’s reaction will be based on the way you approach them.
-If, internally, you really are blaming your partner for your own feelings (“you made me feel this way”), or you are critical of your partner’s behavior (“what a total moron/loser/jerk”), or are suspicious of your partner’s motivation (“you are being nasty because you hate me”), those messages will come forth in your speech, 100% of the time.
+If, internally, you are really blaming your partner for your own feelings (“you made me feel this way”), or you are critical of your partner’s behavior (“what a total moron/loser/jerk”), or are suspicious of your partner’s motivation (“you are being nasty because you hate me”), those messages will come forth in your speech, 100% of the time.

 On the other hand, if your inner-reality is that only you are responsible for your thoughts and feelings, and that your thoughts and feelings express only your experience of reality, and that you don’t really know your partner’s motivations, then verbal communication can be very effective.
-This means that my communication is an attempt to describe my thoughts and feelings based of my own reactions to my own lived-experience.
+This means that my communication is an attempt to describe my thoughts and feelings based on my own reactions to my own lived experience.
 Importantly, relationship-oriented communication is not an opportunity to lambast your partner, criticize or blame them, or start a fight about “how you made me feel” or “how could you do that to me?”.
 Here are 3 steps to communicate effectively.

 1. The “I-Statement”

 An “I-Statement” is a sentence which attempts to convey your feelings about a particular experience.
-It is formulated in such a way that it removes as much judgement, subjectivity, and motivational-insinuation as possible, leaving only a brief, factual description of an episode (event, scene), and your corresponding feeling (how that event emotionally affected you).
-It is designed specifically to emphasis your emotional reaction, and to minimize any implicit criticism or discussion of the details of the event itself.
-It assumes personal responsibility for one’s own emotional reaction, based off your “lived-experience”, and ascribes no blame onto the other.
+It is formulated in such a way that it removes as much judgment, subjectivity, and motivational-insinuation as possible, leaving only a brief, factual description of an episode (event, scene), and your corresponding feeling (how that event emotionally affected you).
+It is designed specifically to emphasize your emotional reaction, and to minimize any implicit criticism or discussion of the details of the event itself.
+It assumes personal responsibility for one’s own emotional reaction, based on your “lived-experience”, and ascribes no blame onto the other.
 Finally, it may include a change-request from your partner, built on the trust and goodwill implicit in your relationship.

 Recently, I-Statements have been given a bad rap.
 Many articles and flashy advice-blogs have decried that “I-Statements” don’t work.
 In my opinion, this is because most people don’t know how to use I-Statements properly, and therefore defeat the entire purpose.
-In actuality, a well crafted I-Statement works wonders — they can shift the entire conversation not only for the listener, but for the speaker as well.
+In actuality, a well-crafted I-Statement works wonders — they can shift the entire conversation not only for the listener but for the speaker as well.
 Let’s see an example.

-Doug and Marsha were out on a date to his 15 year high-school class reunion.
+Doug and Marsha were out on a date to his 15-year high-school class reunion.
 At the punch-bowl, Doug bumps into Bob, who remembers him distinctly.
 However, Doug’s memory of Bob is a bit clouded, and while he all smiles externally, Doug is freaking out a bit inside.
 Eventually, Doug slips up, and it becomes clear that he has no recollection of Bob, at all.
-Marsha laughs out loud at Doug’s social faux pas, and leans into Bob and confirms that Doug has no real memory at all, and is embarrassing to be with in public.
+Marsha laughs out loud at Doug’s social faux pas, and leans into Bob, and confirms that Doug has no real memory at all, and is embarrassing to be with in public.
 Bob and Marsha laugh and think this is funny.
 Doug is mortifyingly humiliated.

 2. Really Bad to Just-OK Communication